sunnysideup/silverstripe-release/README.md

 Install this module: `composer require sunnysideup/release:dev-master` and then run `sake-release` on test server and `sake-release -l` on the live server.

+Want more?
+Add pipelines to this module for auto-release.

 # philosophy

 release should be easy ....